Talbot-dev/Pop_os-dotfile-config/README.md

 This will uninstall packages and configuration files and restore the default terminal, if applicable.
 To fully restore the previous environment, we recommend restarting or logging out after uninstallation.

+> [!NOTE]
+> This configuration can be applied to any distro based on Ubuntu/Debian
 ---
 Talbot dev ( ദ്ദി ˙ᗜ˙ )